nickjfrench/ms-automation-graph-nestjs/README.md

 I like to document my process to solidify what I learn, so I hope you get some value out of this too.

-See [docs/write-up/README.md](docs/write-up/README.md) for write up on how I developed this project.
+See [docs/write-up/README.md](docs/write-up/README.md) for the write up on how I developed this project.

 This write up isn't a "code as we go" tutorial, instead acts as clone-able codebase that will explain the decisions made and logic being performed.